 Ride height is determined by the position of the coilover bottom mount.
-The mount can be wound up and down the damper body to give a full range of adjustment from near standard ride height to so low it wouldn't be drivable on the road.
+The mount can be wound up and down the damper body to give a full range of adjustment.

 Because ride height is determined by an adjustable bottom mount rather than spring platform you retain full damper travel regardless of the ride height run.

 The RM Series coilovers feature 30 way damping adjustment that combines both rebound and compression in one adjuster for simplicity and ease of use.
 This adjustable facility allows you to fine tune the vehicle to meet the relevant conditions.

 By tweaking front and rear damping you can adjust the way the car handles.
 Increasing damping force on the rear relative to the front, for example, will start moving the vehicle into a more oversteer orientated stance.